 - Sustainability, mindfulness, and well-being

-I am an interdisciplinary environmental social scientist, interested in insights from many relevant disciplines (e.g. sociology, psychology, human geography, behavioural economics, science and technology studies, and environmental education).
+I am an interdisciplinary environmental social scientist, drawing on insights from many relevant disciplines (e.g. sociology, psychology, human geography, behavioural economics, science and technology studies, and environmental education).
 My research employs both qualitative and quantitative methods, often in combination.

 I aim to facilitate Education for Sustainability, rather than Education about Sustainability, offering students the opportunity to develop their own thinking on, and engagement with, the complex moral, social and political issues involved.